DominusJP/holbertonschool-AirBnB_clone/README.md

-**Command Interpreter Description**
+# **Command Interpreter Description**
-In order to start it,
-In order to use it,
+In order to start it, write `./console.py` in the terminal In order to use it, you can use any of the following commands:
-Examples:
+- `help` shows a guide for the console
+- `create` creates a new ID for the given class
+- `show` prints a string representation based on the class name and ID
+- `destroy` removes the previous ID from the given instance
+- `all` Prints all string representation of all instances based or not on the class name
+- `update` Updates an instance based on the class name and ID by adding or updating attribute